chenghanhsieh/chenghanhsieh.github.io/pictures.md

 <img class='dog_image' src="/assets/img/Me1.jpg" alt="Picture of me hiking around Carlsbad Caverns National Park, New Mexico."/>
 Picture of me stading in front of a volcano with lava, Iceland.
 <img class='dog_image' src="/assets/img/Me_volcano.jpg" alt="Picture of me stading in front of a volcano with lava, Iceland."/>
 Picture of me and my poster on the top of Mt.
-Nuoljia (1169m) in the Arctic circle, Abisko National Park, Northern Sweden during the Midnight Sun.
+Nuoljia (1169m) in the Arctic circle, Abisko National Park, Northern Sweden under the Midnight Sun.
 <img class='dog_image' src="/assets/img/Me_poster.jpg" alt="Picture of me and my poster on the top of Mt.
 Nuoljia (1169m) in the Arctic circle, Abisko National Park, Northern Sweden under the Midnight Sun."/>
 Me running 20k New Haven road race.
 <img class='dog_image' src="/assets/img/Me_NewHavenRace.jpg" alt="Me running 20k New Haven road race."/>